-This is a significant promise, right?
+This is a huge promise, right?
 But try to think about this mantra and the ways you can bring it into your life.

 I believe in simplicity.
 Whenever something is complicated and chaotic, it’s our ego trying to take control of the mind.

-When something feels overwhelming and too complicated, remember to look for the simplicity.
-Take a few deep breaths and get to the basics.
+When something feels overwhelming and too complicated, remember to look for simplicity.
+Take a few deep breaths and get back to the basics.

 This mantra is related to the previous one.
-Whenever you feel confused and unsure what is the truth, just tell yourself I’m willing to see the truth.
+Whenever you feel confused and unsure of what is the truth, repeat to yourself, I’m willing to see the truth.

-Usually, within a next few minutes, I regain the clarity and see the truth.
+Usually, within the next few minutes, I regain clarity and see the truth.

 We shouldn’t take life and ourselves too seriously.
 Because this, too, shall pass as King Solomon had engraved on his ring.

-Whenever you argue with someone you love, ask yourself; Would I regret in a couple of years if I don’t apologize?
+Whenever you argue with someone you love, ask yourself; Would I regret in a couple of years if I didn’t apologize?

 If the answer is yes (and it mostly is), then choose love over ego.
 Be more forgiving and present with people you love and care about.
 Because any relationship will, too, pass one day.

-Often we feel like this is not it.
+Often we feel like our life; this moment is not it.

 Our life isn’t quite it.
 Our relationship, job, career, the country we live, finances.
 Nothing seems to be quite it.

-When you live as you mean it then you step into your inner power and create energy enough to breakthrough.
+When you live like you mean it, you step into your inner power and create energy enough to breakthrough.

 Soon you’ll notice that everything is improving.
 And most of all, you find self-confidence because you’ll know that you can count on yourself and the promises you give yourself.

 I love this quote by Mahatma Gandhi.
-The happy life comes with self-mastery and being responsible for our thoughts, actions, and feeling.
+A happy life comes with self-mastery and being responsible for our thoughts, actions, and feeling.